-Basically, a dentist or oral surgeon will make an incision in the jaw and will attach a bone or alike materials to the jaw, where it has been lost.
+Basically, a dentist or oral surgeon will make an incision in the jaw and will attach a bone or similar materials to the jaw where it has been lost.

-This treatment is incredibly common for patients who have lost one or more of their adult teeth to accident, trauma or gum disease.
+This treatment is widespread for patients who have lost one or more of their adult teeth to accident, trauma or gum disease.